What is music therapy?

 Do you have a facility or do you come to my home?

-Telemusictherapy, or telehealth music therapy, is when a therapy session takes place over a secure, HIPAA-compliant video connection.
+Teletherapy, or therapy via telehealth, is when a therapy session takes place over a secure, HIPAA-compliant video connection.
 Learn more about teletherapy here.

 Do you accept insurance?

 Heart and Harmony Music Therapy is considered an out-of-network provider for private insurance companies and services may count toward out-of-pocket deductibles.
-We do not file for our clients at this time, but we have an NPI (National Provider Identifier) number and are happy to help you file for private insurance reimbursement by providing an official assessment report, treatment plan, and appropriate CPT codes.
+We do not file for our clients at this time, but we have an NPI (National Provider Identifier) number and are provide documentation such as assessment reports, treatment plans, and appropriate CPT codes.

 We also accept private payment for our services.